Kamylek27/CovidTracker/README.md

 ## Features

-The application shows information about new and old infections from around the world by retrieving data from a CSV file
+The application shows information about new and old infections from around the world by retrieving data from a CSV file, the app also uses the world map.

 Link to the CSV file:
 Data source used: Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE: https://github.com/CSSEGISandData/COVID-19

+Map used to show information:
+www.openstreetmap.org

 ## Technologies